Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 ---

 ### 💊📦 Addresses 1, 2, 3, 5 (Bytes Lenght)
 _802.11 MAC sublayer address is one of the following two types 1).
 Individual Address (known as unicast address) 2) Group Address (Multicast or Broadcast address) | 802.11 frame can have upto 4 address fields in the MAC header.
-802.11 frames typically use only 3 of the MAC address fields, but frames send within WDS (Wireless Distribution System) requires all 4 MAC address fields. | The Address Field depends on the frame type and may have one of the five different interpretations (DA, SA, RA, TA or BSSID)._
+802.11 frames typically use only 3 of the MAC address fields, but frames send within WDS (Wireless Distribution System) requires all 4 MAC address fields. | The Address Field depends on the frame type and may have one of the five different interpretations (DA, SA, RA, TA or BSSID).
+Protocol Analyzers like Wireshark will interpretate this automatically._

 ````py
 ## Duration (actual) :: Reset NAV timers for devices on channel STAs waiting for the medium use this to estimate when the channel will be free.
 Expected duration of current transmission after current frame